WP Serial Fix

 A raw SQL find-and-replace on a WordPress database looks like it worked, then widgets, theme settings, and page builder layouts quietly disappear.
 The culprit is PHP serialization: it records the length of every string, and your replacement changed the text but not the number.
 Paste the value here and replace it the safe way, or repair data a bad replace already corrupted.

-πŸ”’ Everything runs in your browser.
+Everything runs in your browser.
 Your data is never uploaded.
+Works offline after your first visit.

 🧩 The bug that eats WordPress migrations